runnerdave/redux-todo/README.md

 https://egghead.io/courses/getting-started-with-redux

 ## TODO:
-map the files to the proper folders and make all the exports, use this codepen as a guide: https://codepen.io/runnerdave/pen/bYWBWr
+use this codepen as a guide:

-test
+https://codepen.io/runnerdave/pen/bYWBWr

+files need to be mapped better, but it is close, unfortunately still does not run

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).